banushi-a/sfml-sandbox/README.md

 ### Latest Update

+- 08/09/2024 It's been a minute!
+Fire now interacts with gas

+### Old Updates

 - 12/17/2023 The spawning has been reworked, again.
 You now can spawn in nxn for n in { 1, 3, 5, 7, 9 }.
 With larger spawn areas, we encounter performance issues.
 I would like to investigate routes we can take to optimize the computations.

-### Old Updates

 - 12/17/2023 The spawning has been reworked.
 It now works by checking a 3x3 area surrounding the cursor and using random numbers to determine when to spawn materials.
 Pressing f lets the user spawn fire.
 The goal is to make this ignite with gas in the future.